Indulgentu/ATM/README.md

 To work with these variables within the class, just call this.variable
 ex: `this.number;`

-To work with these variables outside the class, you have to created getters and setters:
+To work with these variables outside the class, you have to create getters and setters:

 - Setters: methods which set a private variable
 ex: